 Fertilizing -- Your Impatiens likes average amounts of fertilizer.
 Feed about every 2 months with an all-purpose fertilizer that contains micronutrients, following the dosage on the package.

 Humidity - Over about 40% humidity is best.
 Indoors, if your plant seems to suffer from low humidity, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.

 Pruning -- Pruning isn't necessary.
-This Impatiens usually makes a single main stem with few side branches.
+Each growth point on the tuber usually makes a single upright stem with few side branches that remain small.
 If you prefer, you can encourage the side branches to grow fuller by pruning the top of the main stem.
 This will make the plant bushier.
 You can prune any time, but do it once per season.

 Dormancy care -- The plant usually goes dormant in winter, if temperatures are cool enough.
 If the stem starts to die back or wilt, that's a sign it's preparing for dormancy.
 This can happen indoors too after a year or two of growth.
 When this happens, reduce watering.

 While the tuber is dormant, ensure that the soil does not dry out completely.
 If you pull the bulbs up to separate them, place them back into lightly-moist soil, so they don't dry out.
 The bulbs are fairly rot-proof, but avoid letting the soil get too wet while dormant.

 Indoors, the plants may grow continuously for a year or more, until they get tired of flowering and go dormant.
 Once dormant, move them to a cool spot for 3 months, perhaps on the floor of a cool room.
 After 3 months, move them back to a warmer spot to encourage them to come out of dormancy.